This blog began as a story of recovery and transformed into a journey of enlightenment.

 Nutrition talks about the Paleo lifestyle I follow due to my G.I. disease.
 I am a modern Cavewoman!
 I post recipes, tips, and other helpful hints to help you navigate and research the murky waters that we call nutrition.

 Happy Trails shares trip reports and descriptions with photos of many of the trails I have done and can serve as a great start for trails you may be interested in.
 I have completed many trails in Arizona, Nevada, California, New Mexico, Hawaii, Virginia, and just added Mount Kilimanjaro in Africa to this list in June of 2013.
-Upcoming adventures include Mt.
-Whitney that I just climbed in June 2014.
+Mt.
+Whitney was just conquered in June 2014!
 I will also be taking on the largest summit of my life ‘The High One’ aka Denali in Alaska for summer 2015 with a team out of the U.K. and we are On Fire!
 Subscribe to stay uphill on those happenings!

 Musings shares anything that involves keeping me on track for the physical and mental game called life.
 Here you will find motivation, inspiration and other helpful posts to help push you out of your comfort zone.
 From time to time I will also review a exercise program like Crossfit.